leoleung98/CS5600/week4/README.md

 filename:
     This is the file we want to encode simply type in the name of the file
+    If file is empty only one empty cipher file will be outputed

 Example:
     ./multiprocessing Q3 myfile.txt